 2: ON SEPARATING LEFT-HAND PROBLEMS FROM RIGHT-HAND PROBLEMS IN STRING CROSSING PASSAGES

-Playing rapidly across several strings creates not only bowing complications, but also can cause specific and significant Left Hand difficulties (see Left Hand String Crossings).
-Unfortunately, many exercises and studies that are supposedly intended for developing our “bow string-crossing skills” actually mix up too many of these left hand problems with the right hand string crossing problems.
+Playing rapidly across several strings creates not only bowing complications but also can cause specific and significant left-hand difficulties (see Left Hand String Crossings).
+Unfortunately, many exercises and studies that are supposedly intended for developing our “bow string-crossing skills” actually mix up too many of these left-hand problems with the right-hand string crossing problems.
 The multiple volumes of Sevcik’s “School of Bowing Technique” dedicated to string crossings contain thousands of different rhythms, bowings, and articulations across 2, 3 and 4 strings.
 While these variations do provide excellent practice material for working on our string crossing technique, the chord sequences that these variations are applied to are not always the most well-chosen, mainly because they were simply transposed verbatim from his violin methods rather than being adapted to the cello.
-They are very nice-sounding harmonic progressions but they often involve too many left hand complications which distract our attention from the bow.
+They are very nice-sounding harmonic progressions but they often involve too many left-hand complications which distract our attention from the bow.
 For example:

 It can be more useful and efficient to work on the two hands separately, isolating them in the same way that pianists do.
 How can we do that?

-2.1: ISOLATING RIGHT HAND STRING CROSSINGS
+2.1: ISOLATING RIGHT-HAND STRING CROSSINGS

-When we want to work on our bow string-crossings skills, it helps to simplify the left hand’s participation as much as possible.
+When we want to work on our bow string-crossing skills, it helps to simplify the left hand’s participation as much as possible.
 Fortunately this is quite easy.
 The ultimate simplification can be achieved by simply eliminating the left hand completely (playing the passage exclusively on open strings).
 This is a good way to start working on any problematic string crossing passage.
 This allows us to concentrate our attention exclusively on the bow and is the most basic (and pure) level of string crossing exercise for the right hand.
 We can usefully convert even the most complex string crossing passages from the musical repertoire into open string exercises.
-Some of the most complicated passages may need to be written out in order to be able to be practiced at speed.
+Some of the most complicated passages may need to be written out in order to be able to be practised at speed.

 Practicing string crossing exercises using only the open strings is however musical and psychological torture, so we want therefore to find some basic chord sequences which are easier for the left hand than Sevick’s, and at the same time more musically interesting than the “pure” (but mind-numbing) open string sequence.
 Let’s invent our own sequences then, in which we progressively add the left hand, one string at a time.
 Here are some suggestions in which the left hand is playing only ever on one string.
 Let’s start with the left hand moving only on the top string, as that is the easiest for both the hand and the brain:

 These patterns can go up ….. and come back down again.
-Nor do we need to to use exclusively major scales – why not also the minor scales, and chromatic also.
-We can basically invent anything we like and thus choose our level of difficulty: ideally, just hard enough to stop us getting bored, but not so difficult that it takes our attention away from the bow.
-In the above examples we used the left hand only on the top string as this is the easiest both for our left hand and for our brain.
+Nor do we need to use exclusively major scales – why not also the minor scales, and chromatic also.
+We can basically invent anything we like and thus choose our level of difficulty: ideally, just hard enough to stop us from getting bored, but not so difficult that it takes our attention away from the bow.
+In the above examples, we used the left hand only on the top string as this is the easiest both for our left hand and for our brain.
 We can of course also play with the left hand on a lower string.
 Here are some suggestions with the left hand playing only on the bottom string: